memex/trails-proposal/Entry.md

 - Choice

 ## Targets
+- Resource
+- Composite of one or more Resources
-A single, [List, or Composite](https://www.w3.org/TR/annotation-model/#sets-of-bodies-and-targets) of 1 or more Resources.
+- List of one or more Resources

 ## Examples